yuvalmGS/gigaspaces-wiki-jekyll/xap97net/object-metadata.markdown

 }
 {% endhighlight %}

-For more information, see depanlinkGigaSpaces.NET - Interoperability With Non .NET Applicationstengahlink./interoperability.htmlbelakanglink.
+For more information, see [GigaSpaces.NET - Interoperability With Non .NET Applications](./interoperability.html).

 {% note title=AliasName and SqlQuery %}
 When using space SqlQuery on an object with properties which are aliased, the query text needs to use the aliased property names.
-For more information about SqlQuery, see depanlinkGigaSpaces.NET - Sql Querytengahlink./sqlquery.htmlbelakanglink.
+For more information about SqlQuery, see [GigaSpaces.NET - Sql Query](./sqlquery.html).
 {% endnote %}

 # Persistency

 The space can be attached to an external data source and persist its classes through it.
 A certain class can be specified if it should be persisted or not.
-To do this, use the `\ajepaaaSpaceClass(Persist=true)\ajepbbb` or `\ajepaaaSpaceClass(Persist=false)\ajepbbb` class level attribute.
+To do this, use the `\[SpaceClass(Persist=true)\]` or `\[SpaceClass(Persist=false)\]` class level attribute.

 {% highlight java %}
 [SpaceClass(Persist=false)]